mirfire/azure-bicep-training/README.md

 - `volumeMountShares`
   - Submodule responsible for the creation of the shares in the storage account and of the storages in the managed environment
   - Used in `app`

-Assembling those modules in `src/main.bicep`, we deploy the infrastructure, and one application from a team.
+- `app`:
+  - This is the module for the teams.
+  - It abstracts the ContainerApps definitions, and takes care of the creation of a storage account if a container needs a volume mount.
+  - Through variables, it will deploy a the following resources
+    - A storage account
+      - An `AzureFiles` share for each volume of the containers
+      - A storage mount in the `managedEnvironment` for each volume of the containers
+    - A container App for each one defined in the `containers` parameter (currently only accessible through the main module)
+      - Each container will use the storage mount defined above
+      - They can be externally available by setting `containers[].ingress.external: true`

-Additionally, some custom types were defined in `src/types.bicep`, like `ContainerApp`.
+Additionally, some custom types were defined in `src/types.bicep`, like `ContainerApp`, that is the basis for the abstraction in the `app` submodule.

 ### Parameters